danieldeutsch/repro/models/liu2019/Readme.md

 ```

 ## Status
-Mark the current status of this implementation, providing details as necessary (e.g., pointers to relevant shell scripts)

 - [x] Regression unit tests pass
 - [ ] Correctness unit tests pass
 The authors provide their model outputs and instructions for processing the data from scratch.